Moving to Australia

 3.2 Finding accommodation

-There will be 'New to Sydney' - accommodation information sessions held during July to help you find housing and give you information about living in Sydney.
-Details of these sessions will be available shortly.
+There will be 'New to Sydney' - accommodation information sessions held during February to help you find housing and give you information about living in Sydney.

 For further information about temporary and permanent accommodation see the Student Accommodation Services website.